-The term 'Greek mythology' covers all the myths related to the Greek tradition, as they are presented through the texts of ancient Greek literature.
-'Greek mythology' is specifically defined as the telling of mythical stories created by the ancient Greeks and concerned with their gods and heroes, the nature of the world, and the ritual practices of their worship.
+The term 'Greek mythology' covers all the myths related to the Greek tradition, as they are presented through existing literary evidence.
+'Greek mythology' is specifically defined as the telling of mythical stories created by the Greeks and concerned with their gods and heroes, the nature of the world, and the ritual practices of their worship.

 It consists of a rich collection of stories that refer to the origin of the world and narrate the life and adventures of a wide variety of gods, heroes, heroines, and other mythological creatures.
 These stories were initially shaped through oral and poetic tradition, before being disseminated in writing through works of Greek literature.

 Modern researchers refer to myths and study them to understand their symbolism, the religious and political institutions of the Greeks, and Greek culture in general.